RobDickinson/my-kudu-setup/README.md

     http_proxy= https_proxy= HTTP_PROXY= HTTPS_PROXY= ctest "$@"
     popd > /dev/null

-:warning: As you can see in the script above, we expect regular proxy variables defined during the cmake phase (so third party libraries can be downloaded), but no proxy variables defined while tests are running.
+:warning: As you can see in the script above, we need http proxy variables defined during the cmake phase (so third party libraries can be downloaded), but no proxy variables defined while tests are running.
 I haven't found an easy way to modify NO_PROXY that works across all automated tests, but the form above works.